dispatchrun/dispatch-py/README.md

 ### Serialization

+Serialization of coroutines is enabled by a CPython extension that exposes internal details about stack frames.

-Dispatch uses the [dill] library to serialize coroutines, which is an extension of [pickle] from the standard library.
+Dispatch then uses the [dill] library to serialize these stack frames.
+Note that `dill` is an extension of [pickle] from the standard library.

 [dill]: https://dill.readthedocs.io/en/latest/
 [pickle]: https://docs.python.org/3/library/pickle.html

-Serialization of coroutines is enabled by a CPython extension.

 The user must ensure that the contents of their stack frames are serializable.
-That is, users should avoid using variables inside coroutines that cannot be pickled.
+That is, users should either avoid using variables inside coroutines that cannot be pickled, or should wrap them in a container that is serializable.

 If a serialization error is encountered, tracing can be enabled with the `DISPATCH_TRACE=1` environment variable.
-The object graph, and the stacks of coroutines and generators, will be printed to stdout before any serialization is attempted.
+The object graph, and the stacks of coroutines and generators, will be printed to stdout before serialization is attempted.
+This allows users to pinpoint where serialization issues occur.

 For help with a serialization issues, please submit a [GitHub issue][issues].